Jylau14/hyb2/README.md

 To find the conservations between 2 experiments, we look for overlapping interactions.

-Up to 4 replicates for each experiment can be used as input, with a minimum of 2.
+A minimum of 2 replicates needed for each experiment to be used as input.

 The input files for **hyb2_compare** comes from outputs of the main hyb2 pipeline, a **table needs to be made manually** in the format shown here:
 > set link